bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 [FindCandidates search](OperationDefinition-bc-patient-find-candidates.html).

 #### Search Score
 In a searchset Bundle the entry.search.score attribute in FHIR is a decimal number between and including 0 and 1.
-The Client Registry FHIR profile is non-conformant as the score returned by the EMPI doesn't map well into the 0 to 1 range.
-Therefore the EMPI match score will be returned as is allowing users to continue to interpret this score as they currently do.
+The Client Registry FHIR profile is non-conformant as the score returned by the Client Registry doesn't map well into the 0 to 1 range.
+Therefore the Client Registry match score will be returned as is allowing users to continue to interpret this score as they currently do.